 From 11 November – 9 December, the public donated more than $5.3 million dollars to these agencies, which include the Australian Red Cross, Australia for UNCR, CARE Australia, Caritas Australia, Oxfam Australia, Plan International Australia, Save the Children Australia and World Vision Australia.

 The Australian Government provided $5 million in matched donations to the Australian Red Cross and Australia for UNHCR, as part of its $31.5 million contribution in response to the crisis.
 This brings the total amount of the joint appeal to more than $10.3 million.

-Funds donated by the public and matched by the government will be used to deliver humanitarian aid to those affected by recent violence in Myanmar, including the more than 620,000 people who have fled to Bangladesh.
+These funds are helping deliver humanitarian aid to those affected by recent violence in Myanmar, including the more than 655,000 people who have fled to Bangladesh.

-Your donations will support life-saving aid such as the provision of shelter, clean water, sanitation, food, health care, psychological first aid and child protection.
+Public donations are supporting life-saving aid such as the provision of shelter, clean water, sanitation, food, health care, psychological first aid and child protection.